waseemdev/vscode-flutter.xml-layout/README.md

 * Generates localization code depending on json files.
 * Forms & animation made easy.
 * Customizable! so developers can add their own properties and modify some features.
-* Supports Code completion, hover information, Go to Definition.
+* Supports Code completion, hover information, Go to Definition, diagnostics and code actions.

 # Get Started